cboettig/labnotebook/_posts/2009-07-28-branching-times.md

 importantly, the time to reach the threshold will be quite small compared to the time spent waiting for the mutation, and theory and simulation should match reasonably well.
-This latter observation is particularly convenient in that our calculation shouldn’t depend much on the choice of threshold, as once the mutant establishes several clones the probability of survival quickly asymptotes to unity.
+This latter observation is particularly convenient in that our calculation shouldn't depend much on the choice of threshold, as once the mutant establishes several clones the probability of survival quickly asymptotes to unity.
 If selection is weak, we are not so fortunate.
 Even relatively large mutant populations